 - If your video is under 30 seconds total, it is currently unknown how YouTube measures views.

 - A user must watch the video for at least 3 seconds.

 - Facebook videos show several metrics, including the number of 3-second views, 15-second views, the total number of people reached, average minutes viewed, number of engagements, total minutes viewed, clicks to play, and link clicks.
 It also shows audience retention and watch time (see below).

 - Facebook shows where your video audience came from (recommendations, page followers, shares, paid ads).

 - Facebook shows the percentage of genders, ages and countries/regions that make up your video audience.

 - A view is counted when the video is watched for at least 3 seconds.

 - A video’s view count doesn’t include video loops.

 View count by itself is a vanity metric; it must be paired with more meaningful measurements such as engagement.
 For example, if your emotional holiday video went viral to millions of viewers, it is meaningless if none of the viewers fall into your target audience.
-However, if the video only gets a couple hundred views and they are all decision makers at big companies, that is a bigger win.
+However, if the video only gets a couple of hundred views and they are all decision-makers at big companies, that is a bigger win.

 If you’re experiencing low view counts on your videos, re-evaluate your video distribution strategy.
 Are you publishing your videos on platforms where your target audience is likely to watch?
 Perhaps experiment with your titles and thumbnails as well.